sudongqi/MoreBeautifulPython/README.md

 * replacement for logging
 * replacement for multiprocessing
 * syntax sugar for common utilities
-* tools for file system
-* tools for data loading & handling
+* tools for file system & data handling
 * tools for summarizations
 * tools for simple statistics